Skip to main content

 Senior Fellow

-Carol focuses on human services programs to improve the well-being of children, youth, and families and social service integration.
+Carol focuses on human services programs to improve the well-being of children, youth, and families and social service integration at federal, state, tribal, and local levels.

-As an applied anthropologist, Carol conducts research and evaluations to address social needs and solve practical problems, with an explicit focus on understanding the culture, history, assets, and needs of people and communities.
-Carol has conducted studies in multiple policy areas, including early childhood and child welfare; youth transition to adulthood; workforce development and self-sufficiency; housing and homelessness; food security; and family and community strengthening.
-She values inclusive, equitable, collaborative, and multidisciplinary research.
+As an applied anthropologist, Carol conducts research and evaluations to address social needs and solve practical problems, with an explicit focus on understanding the history, assets, and needs of people and communities.
+Carol has conducted studies in multiple policy areas, including early childhood and child welfare, youth transition to adulthood, workforce development and self-sufficiency, housing and homelessness, food security, and family and community strengthening.
+She values collaborative and multidisciplinary research.

-Her interests include two-generation approaches to support family well-being, along with career pathways programs with supportive services to promote education attainment and sustained employment.
-Areas of methodological expertise include community-based, participatory research; human-centered design; conceptual frameworks; measure development; qualitative data collection and analysis; mixed method approaches; comparative case studies; process and outcome evaluations; implementation science; and survey research.
+Her research interests include two-generation approaches to support family well-being, along with career pathways programs with supportive services to promote education attainment and sustained employment.
+Areas of methodological expertise include applied research, human-centered design, conceptual frameworks, measure development, qualitative data collection and analysis, mixed-method approaches, comparative case studies, process and outcome evaluations, implementation science, and survey research.

-Carol is a senior advisor for Head Start Connects, a study of family support services (ACF), and contributes to NORC’s Head Start studies.
-She led the utilization-focused Early Childhood Training and Technical Assistance Cross-system evaluation (ACF), and now leads a project to understand state and local early childhood workforce data systems (ASPE).
+Carol is a senior advisor for Head Start Connects, a study of family support services (ACF), and contributes to several NORC’s Head Start studies, addressing children’s transitions to kindergarten, workforce composition, and financing in mixed-delivery ECE systems.
+She led the utilization-focused Early Childhood Training and Technical Assistance Cross-system evaluation (ACF), and recently led a project to understand state and local early childhood workforce data systems (ASPE).

-Over the past decade, Carol has engaged with tribal nations to conduct studies that respect sovereignty, foster cultural and scientific rigor, and share knowledge.
+Over the past decade, Carol has engaged with tribal nations to build partnerships and conduct studies that respect sovereignty, tribal ways of knowing and scientific rigor, and share knowledge.
 Recently, she led the Tribal Health Profession Opportunities Grant (HPOG) 2.0 evaluation (ACF), building on her work with Tribal HPOG 1.0.
-For the Tribal TANF and child welfare coordination study (ACF), she documented grantees’ culturally responsive and systemic approaches.
+For the Tribal TANF and child welfare coordination study (ACF), she documented grantees’ systemic approaches to service coordination.
 Carol led two nationally representative surveys in Indian Country, an assessment of American Indian and Alaska Native housing needs and conditions (HUD) and participation in the Food Distribution Program on Indian Reservations (USDA FNS).

-Before joining NORC, Carol was a senior research associate at James Bell Associates.
-As part of JBA’s child welfare practice, she conducted studies on maltreatment prevention; tribal family preservation and support; foster care and permanency, including infant-toddler court teams; quality improvement centers; and state Court Improvement reforms.
-She supported development of youth outcome measures for the Chafee Foster Care Independence Program.
+Before joining NORC, Carol was a senior research associate at a consulting firm where she conducted studies on child welfare, including home- and community-based maltreatment prevention; tribal family preservation and support; foster care and permanency, including infant-toddler Court Teams; Quality Improvement Centers; state Court Improvement reforms, and development of youth outcome measures to support the successful transition to adulthood.

 Education